 Charles @ infoSpike: Jim, I’d like to thank you for your time and the wealth of wisdom that you’ve shared with us today!

 Again, thanks for checking out this classic interview with the legendary Jim Straw.

 While Jim has provided a lot of his classic offline marketing strategies, he was also a great online marketer.
 He applied classic direct marketing concepts to his website and email marketing system to increase his sales using the internet.

 If you’re looking for a way to get more sales using the internet, here are the 2 solutions that I recommend:

 - Dreamhost’s DreamPress WordPress blog hosting – this website platform will allow you to build up web traffic to your products and services.
-While you can host almost any type of website on Dreamhost, I highly recommend using WordPress for managing your content.
-It’s the same system that I used to create and manage the infoSpike website.
+While you can host almost any type of website on Dreamhost, I highly recommend using their DreamPress managed WordPress hosting for managing your content.